huixie90/huixie90.github.io/_posts/2021-2-1-Cutomisation-Point.md

 This works.
 Although we can't add `tag_invoke` in `user` namespace, or in `std` namespace, we can still add it in the namespace `my_algo`, where `my_cp` lives.

-## `hana` or `tag_invoke`?
+## Template specialisation or `tag_invoke`?

-People claim that the `hana` template specialisation approach is too verbose.
+People claim that the template specialisation approach is too verbose.
 When you define a type, instead of provide the customisation point as a hidden friend inside the class, you have to close the class curly brace, close the namespace curly brace, and open up the algorithm's namespace.

 But on the other hand, I think it is most flexible.
 What do you think?